-AO -> Setup...
+A0 -> Setup...

-Setup menu of the AO-7
+Invalid Link Setup menu of the AO-7

-The options for Aggressiveness, Noise Filter, and the Log Tracking are equal to their counterparts in the standard guiding (see above, Calibration).
+The options for Aggressiveness, Noise Filter and the Log Tracking are equal to their counterparts in the standard guiding (see above, Calibration).
 The Slew rate allows an additional influence on the correction strength, besides the Aggressiveness.
 The default value of 500 should be sufficient for most observations.
-In case, the corrections are too strong, lower that value.
-In Relay threshold one can set the point when the mount is addressed to follow the guide star to keep it in the control range of the AO-7.
+In case the corrections are too strong, lower that value.
+In Relay threshold one can set the point when the mounting is addressed to follow the guide star to keep it in the range of the AO-7 (in case it's about to leave the tracking field).
 If the option Adaptive Gain is active, the Aggressiveness is automatically readjusted.
-However, this option should only be activated by experienced observers.
+However, this option should only be activated by experienced observers of the AO-7.